Recent Blog Articles

 Harvard Health Blog

 Picking your skin?
 Learn four tips to break the habit

 - By Lisa Zakhary, MD, PhD, Contributor

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.
-No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.

 You might also be interested in…

 Everyone worries or gets scared sometimes.
 But if you feel extremely worried or afraid much of the time, or if you repeatedly feel panicky, you may have an anxiety disorder.
 Anxiety disorders are among the most common mental illnesses, affecting roughly 40 million American adults each year.
 This Special Health Report, Anxiety and Stress Disorders, discusses the latest and most effective treatment approaches, including cognitive behavioral therapies, psychotherapy, and medications.
 A special section delves into alternative treatments for anxiety, such as relaxation techniques, mindfulness meditation, and biofeedback.

 Get the latest in health news delivered to your inbox!